Registration materials will be available at the end of January.

 The IPC Day Camp Program

-Camp in 2019 will be comprised of eight one-week sessions from May 27 through July 19.
+Camp in 2021 will be comprised of eight one-week sessions from May 31 through July 23.
 Camp will be from 9 a.m. to 3:30 p.m. daily, Monday through Friday (campers may arrive at 8:30 a.m.).
-Important—We will have camp on May 27 (Memorial Day) and July 4 (Independence Day).
+Important—We will have camp on Memorial Day and week of July 4.

 Independent Presbyterian Church Day Camp offers boys and girls ages 5 to 11 both an outdoor camping experience and a well-planned program.
 The purpose of the camp is to meet the needs of the whole child in a loving and compassionate, yet challenging, environment that emphasizes physical, social, and spiritual development.
 There will be a limited enrollment of approx. 90 campers per session: a camper to staff ratio of 5 to 1.
 This excellent ratio and the quality of the staff make IPC Day Camp a wonderful experience for your child.